 Dr. William Collins is an internationally recognized expert in climate modeling and climate change science.
-His personal research concerns the interactions among sunlight, heat, the coupled climate system, and global environmental change.
-He serves as a senior scientist, head of the Earth Sciences Division’s (ESD) Climate Sciences Department, co-lead for ESD’s Climate & Carbon Sciences Program Area and within the area leads the Climate Modeling Program.
-In addition Dr. Collins serves as director of the Center at LBNL for Integrative Modeling of the Earth System (CLIMES) at the Lawrence Berkeley National Laboratory (LBNL, Berkeley Lab); a Professor in Residence in the Department of Earth and Planetary Science at the University of California (UC), Berkeley; and chief scientist for the Department of Energy’s Enterprise in Climate and Earth System Modeling.
-Before joining UC Berkeley and Berkeley Lab, Dr. Collins was a senior scientist and Chair of the Scientific Steering Committee for the DOE/NSF Community Climate System Model project.
-He was a Lead Author on the Fourth Assessment of the Intergovernmental Panel on Climate Change (IPCC), for which the IPCC was awarded the 2007 Nobel Peace Prize, and is also acting as a Lead Author on the forthcoming Fifth Assessment.
+He serves as the Director for the Climate and Ecosystem Sciences Division (CESD) in the Earth and Environmental Sciences Area (EESA) at the Lawrence Berkeley National Laboratory (LBNL, Berkeley Lab).
+In addition Dr. Collins is a senior scientist at LBNL, a Professor in Residence in the Department of Earth and Planetary Science at the University of California (UC), Berkeley, and the Director of the Climate Readiness Institute (CRI), a multi-campus initiative to prepare the Bay Area for climate change.
+Before joining UC Berkeley and Berkeley Lab, Dr. Collins was a senior scientist and Chair of the Scientific Steering Committee for the DOE/NSF Community Climate System Model project at the National Center for Atmospheric Research (NCAR).
+He was a Lead Author on the Fourth Assessment of the Intergovernmental Panel on Climate Change (IPCC), for which the IPCC was awarded the 2007 Nobel Peace Prize, and is also a Lead Author on the Fifth IPCC Assessment.
+Dr. Collins is a Fellow of the American Association for the Advancement of Science (AAAS) and was awarded the DOE Secretarial Honor Award for launching DOE’s Accelerated Climate Model for Energy in 2015.

 Dr. Collins' personal research concerns the interactions among sunlight, heat, the coupled climate system, and global environmental change.